The Beverly Hillbillies

 The Beverly Hillbillies is an American television sitcom that was broadcast on CBS from 1962 to 1971.
-It had an ensemble cast featuring Buddy Ebsen, Irene Ryan, Donna Douglas, and Max Baer Jr. as the Clampetts, a poor backwoods family from the Ozark Mountains who move to posh Beverly Hills, California after striking oil on their land.
-The show was produced by Filmways and was created by Paul Henning.
-It was followed by two other Henning-inspired "country cousin" series on CBS: Petticoat Junction and its spin-off Green Acres, which reversed the rags-to-riches, country-to-city model of The Beverly Hillbillies.
+It featured an ensemble cast including Buddy Ebsen, Irene Ryan, Donna Douglas and Max Baer Jr. as the Clampetts, a poor backwoods family from the Ozark Mountains who move to posh Beverly Hills, California, after striking oil on their land.

+The show was produced by Filmways in association with CBS Productions and was created by Paul Henning.
+It was followed by two other Henning-inspired series on CBS: Petticoat Junction and its spin-off Green Acres, which reversed the rags-to-riches, country-to-city model of The Beverly Hillbillies.

-The Beverly Hillbillies ranked among the top 20 most-watched programs on television for eight of its nine seasons, ranking as the No.1 series of the year during its first two seasons, with 16 episodes that still remain among the 100 most-watched television episodes in American history.
-It accumulated seven Emmy nominations during its run.
-It remains in syndicated reruns, and its ongoing popularity spawned a media franchise, including a 1993 film adaptation by 20th Century Fox.
+The Beverly Hillbillies ranked among the top 20 most-watched programs on American television for eight of its nine seasons, ranking as the number-one series of the year during its first two seasons, with 16 episodes that still remain among the 100 most-watched television episodes in American history.
+It accumulated seven Primetime Emmy nominations during its run.
+It continues to be aired in syndicated reruns and its ongoing popularity spawned a media franchise, including a 1993 film adaptation by 20th Century Fox.

 Premise

 The series starts with Jed Clampett, a poor, widowed hillbilly who lives with his daughter and mother-in-law near an oil-rich swamp in the Ozark Mountains.

 The opening sequence shows Jed discovering oil while shooting at a rabbit, although the first episode shows the oil being discovered by a surveyor for the OK Oil Company.
 The company pays Jed many millions of dollars for the right to drill on his land.
-Jed's cousin Pearl Bodine prods him to move to California now that he is wealthy and pressures him into taking her son Jethro along.
-The family moves into a mansion in upscale Beverly Hills, California, next door to Jed's banker, Milburn Drysdale, and his wife, Margaret, who is appalled by the hillbilly Clampetts.
+Jed's cousin Pearl Bodine prods him to move to California now that he is wealthy and pressures him to take her son Jethro along.
+The family moves into a mansion in upscale Beverly Hills, California, next door to Jed's banker, Milburn Drysdale and his wife, Margaret, who is appalled by the hillbilly Clampetts.

 The Clampetts bring an unsophisticated, simple, moral lifestyle to the wealthy and sometimes superficial community.
 Double entendres and cultural misconceptions are the core of the sitcom's humor.
-Plots often involve Drysdale's outlandish efforts to keep the Clampetts' money in his bank and his wife's efforts to rid the neighborhood of "those hillbillies".
-The family's periodic attempts to return to the mountains are often the result of Granny feeling slighted by the "city folk".
+Plots often involve Drysdale's outlandish efforts to keep the Clampetts' money in his bank and his wife's efforts to force them to leave.
+On several occasions, the family attempts to return to the mountains after Granny feels slighted by the citizens of Beverly Hills.

 Characters

-Three of the main characters – Jed, Granny and Elly May – appear in all 274 episodes.
-Jethro (272 episodes) is not in the last two episodes of the series, having gone into hiding to avoid an anticipated marriage proposal.
+Jed, Granny and Elly May appear in all 274 episodes.
+Jethro (272 episodes) does not appear in the last two episodes of the series.